-From Jan 2015 to Dec 2017, MacArthur missed 30 of 1,998 roll call votes, which is 1.5%.
-This is on par with the median of 2.2% among the lifetime records of representatives currently serving.
+From Jan 2015 to Apr 2018, MacArthur missed 31 of 2,182 roll call votes, which is 1.4%.
+This is better than the median of 2.3% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|